 Applying for a Federal Direct/Stafford Loan

-- The FAFSA results must be received and correct in our office.
+- The FAFSA results must be received (and must be correct) in our office.
 You may complete the FAFSA at www.fafsa.ed.gov.
-You will need a pin # to sign the FAFSA and to sign your Master Promissory Note.
+You will need a PIN # to sign the FAFSA and to sign your Master Promissory Note.
 You may get or view your PIN here.